They say…

 Update September 2011: There have been other releases of Dark Island Reserve since, including a cask version, still at the full 10%, that appeared in summer 2011.
 The recipe, is far as I’m aware, is unchanged: pale, chocolate and crystal barley malts, malted wheat, and First Gold and Goldings hops.

-A sample of the cask beer tasted at Wetherspoon’s Counting in Glasgow was jet black, with a fine beige head and a very fruity rum and raisin aroma.
+A sample of the cask beer tasted at Wetherspoon’s Counting House in Glasgow was jet black, with a fine beige head and a very fruity rum and raisin aroma.
 Slick dark cake and drying wood notes dominated the palate, with a slightly aged sharpness and developing oak, sultana and chocolate flavours.
 The beer warmed the mouth and slipped down silkily, with more chewy wood and a touch of molasses on a long and dry but still rich and sticky finish.
 Rich and sophisticated but astonishingly on sale at only £1.25 a half pint (285ml), this must have been the beer bargain of the year.

 Orkney’s sister brewery Atlas, incidentally, was closed in 2010 and all production including the Atlas brands centred at the Quoyloo site.